mmax5/project-euler/README.md

 project-euler
 =============

-I am putting up my project-euler solutions.
+These are my project-euler solutions.
 Most of the solutions are solved using Perl the remaining are solved using Python.

 Note: This is my first time programming in Perl.